 The choice of other tests depends on the type, location, and extent of your lymphoma.
 If lymph nodes or other organs are affected, CT scans may be used to measure the size of any remaining tumors.
 PET scans may be done if your doctors aren’t sure if an abnormal area on a CT scan is an active lymphoma or scar tissue.

 Almost any cancer treatment can have side effects.
 Some may last for only a short time, but others can last longer, or might even be permanent.
 Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 If the lymphoma does come back at some point, further treatment will depend on where it recurs, what treatments you’ve had before, how long it’s been since treatment, and your overall health.
 For more information, see “What if the lymphoma keeps growing or comes back after treatment?”
-For more general information on dealing with a recurrence, see our document When Your Cancer Comes Back: Cancer Recurrence.
+For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 Seeing a new doctor